RahulPhpDev/inteview-question/README.md

 React is javascript library, which work on the diffing algoritm, it is compnonent based architecture which allow to reuse of code

+### what is Reconciliation ?
+React is creating virtual representation of our UI in memory and then ReactDOM receive that and sync with our UI to the DOM. this is Reconciliation.

 ### what is React Dom